 Bring anyone here, even a group of meat-eating friends who prefer to ignore that tempeh and almond milk exist.
 Plum will show them that, yes, vegan can mean Frankenstein-foods like BBQ plant loaf and jackfruit plant balls, but it also means familiar dishes that just so happen to be vegan, like a bowl of delicious gnocchi or an avocado and squash-loaded leafy salad.

 The menu has a ton of variety, but there’s a common thread of Cajun-inspired flavors.
 If you’re not here to be healthy, you should order the Spicy Cajun Mac ‘N’ Yease, which looks like elbow noodles poking out of a pile of mushy tofu but tastes like Stouffer’s evil twin that you secretly like better.
-Other greasier options include a reuben with pastrami-spiced tofu, fishless tacos, and pizza (skip the pizza).
+Other greasier options include a reuben with pastrami-spiced tofu, chicken-fried seitan with bacon-less mayo, and pizza (skip the pizza).
 Unless you try to pass off an appetizer as a meal, you’ll leave Plum satisfied without needing to swan dive into a bag of mini pretzels the second you get home.

 Especially if you’re not vegan or vegetarian, it’s rare to find a plant-based restaurant you’ll want to visit more than once, but we find ourselves returning to Plum for breakfast, lunch, and dinner.
-There’s just something fulfilling about eating tasty food that happens to be vegan in a moody cement room.
+There’s just something fulfilling about eating tasty, nourishing food in a moody cement room.
 Kind of like that sense of accomplishment at the end of your workout class, except you’ll never have to have to pick up a kettlebell.

 This cylindrical mound of yeasty macaroni needs to be on your table.
 It’s creamy, a little spicy, and always part of our order.
-It’s the best dish here.
+Looks can be deceiving—this is the best dish here.

 Acidic pickled cabbage, toasty rye bread, and thousand island dressing are enough to trick you into thinking this is a real pastrami reuben.
 Sure, it’s made with tofu, but still feels very deli-like.

-We wish this tasty fried mushroom snack wasn’t called “calamari” because it doesn’t really resemble squid, even a little bit - but we love the crunchy breading and lemon aioli to dip them in.
+This tasty fried mushroom snack doesn’t quite resemble squid, even a little bit—but we love the crunchy breading and sweet chili sauce for dipping.

 This is a portobello cap breaded, fried, tossed in buffalo sauce, and sandwiched between a bun with ranch.
 So, yeah, it’s going to be good.
 But beware that this thing is a greasy mess to eat, and the sogginess of the fries on the side can vary.

 They’re not kidding with the name “Veggie Monster:” here you’ll find a buckets-worth of barely cooked kale, onion, mushrooms, peppers, and broccoli on top of a fake cheese pizza.
-Unfortunately, it tastes kind of like a lesser version of a Daiya pie from Whole Foods.
+Unfortunately, it tastes kind of like a lesser version of a Daiya pie from the supermarket.
 Stick with another entree instead.